 - The beneficiaries of the trust who are beneficiaries with respect to the trust’s interest in the retirement account are identifiable.

 - A copy of the trust instrument is provided to the administrator of the retirement plan (IRA custodian), and the trustee agrees that if the trust instrument is amended at any time in the future, the account owner will, in a reasonable time, give the IRA custodian a copy of each amendment.
-If certain requirements are met, a list of trust beneficiaries can be given instead
+If certain requirements are met, a list of trust beneficiaries can be given instead If the trust is not qualified, the account is treated as not having a designated beneficiary.

 - Percentages do not add up to 100.
 Generally, the percentage allocated to each beneficiary must be indicated on the beneficiary form.
 Some documents default to a pro-rata share if no percentages are indicated.
 However, the matter gets complicated if percentages are provided and they do not equal 100.